MaybeSacred/cs4911-Game-of-Dragons/README.md

 How to run the executable

 1. Play the latest version at http://jtyson3.wordpress.com , or
-2. Play the GameOfDragons.unity3d executable within this repository by double clicking it
+2. Play the build.unity3d executable (find in the build directory) by double clicking it , or the build.html (May not work on Chrome).

 Where to Find Documentation